ooichinchun/PassiveScalar_BatchRuns_w_Fluent/Select_RandLoc_Create_scm_for_Fluent/Readme.md

 5) Solve to pre-specified convergence criteria (usually set at 1e-10) with 50k iterations
 6) Extract the volume-averaged user-defined scalar concentration at all the pre-specified zones of interest (can re-use the list in all-names-transpose.csv) and save it as 'vol-avg-grid-X_STR-Y_STR.txt'
 7) Save the new case and data file with solved passive scalar concentration as 'model-3-Scenario-Grid-base-X_STR-Y_STR.cas.h5'

-Note that there are 3 pre-requisites for this script to work:
-1) Extracted list of zones in the Fluent Case
-2) A first working Fluent case and data file has been created with pre-set desired passive scalar settings.
-The scm file only changes the source and patches the values to enable multiple runs to happen quickly.